NicolasLynch/portfolio/README.md

 Recommended change:
 > const [state, handleSubmit] = useForm(Your key);

-Once finished, the messages will arrive in your own email box.
+Once these steps are complete, the messages will arrive in your own email box.